Learn how you can use the open-source library OpenCV with a Raspberry Pi to create face and object detection!

 How to Install OpenCV on a Raspberry Pi

-To install OpenCV, we need to have Python installed.
-Since Raspberry Pis are preloaded with Python, we can install OpenCV directly.
+To install OpenCV for Python, we need to have Python installed.
+Since Raspberry Pi's are preloaded with Python, we can install OpenCV directly.

-Type the following commands in the terminal to install the required packages for OpenCV on your Raspberry Pi.
+Then type the following command in the terminal to get the dependencies required for installing OpenCV on your Raspberry Pi.

-Type the following command to install OpenCV 3 for Python 3 on your Raspberry Pi, pip3 tells us that OpenCV will get installed for Python 3.
+Now we can install OpenCV on Raspberry Pi.
+Type the following command to install OpenCV 4 for Python 3 on your Raspberry Pi, pip3 tells us that OpenCV will get installed for Python 3.

 After those steps, OpenCV should be installed.
 Let's test our work!